ContractingWorks/ClientAPI/Doc/DataModel.md

 ## Aggregate definitions
 Aggregates are a concept from Domain Driven Design, as described [here](https://www.martinfowler.com/bliki/DDD_Aggregate.html).
 For performance reasons, DDD is not used fully in Contracting.Works, but we do use many of the same terms and abstractions for clarity.

-In practice, an the address of an assignment does not make sense alone - it is conseptually a part of the assignment and edited togeter with the assignment.
+In practice, an the address of an assignment does not make sense alone - it is conceptually a part of the assignment and edited together with the assignment.
 For most kinds of data, Contracting.Works allow manipulation of the datasets independently to allow for a flexible user experience.

 The following aggregates roots are defined in Contracting.Works: